Jake Humphrey

-Jacob John Humphrey (born 7 October 1978) is an English former television presenter, best known for hosting Champions League football on BT Sport, CBBC's Bamzooki and BBC Sport's coverage of Formula 1 Grand Prix.
+Jacob John Humphrey (born 7 October 1978) is an English broadcaster, author and entrepreneur.
+He is best known for hosting BBC Sport's coverage of Formula One, presenting football coverage for BT Sport, and for his work as co-founder of the television production company Whisper Group.

 Early life

-Born in Peterborough, Cambridgeshire, England.
-His father is retired chief executive of Age Concern Norfolk.
-The family moved to Norwich, Norfolk, when Humphrey was nine.
+Humphrey was born in Peterborough, Cambridgeshire.
+His family moved to Norwich, Norfolk, when he was nine.

 Career

 Early career

-Humphrey took a work experience job at ITV East of England contractor Anglia Television.
+Humphrey began his broadcasting career with CBBC, presenting children's programming before moving into sports broadcasting.
+He later joined BBC Sport, initially presenting football programming before progressing to major live sports coverage.

 Sports presenting

 At the 2008 Beijing Olympics, Humphrey presented daytime coverage of events for the BBC.
-That year he also started presenting the BBC Sports Personality of the Year, which he continued to do until 2011.
-In 2009, he became the anchor for the BBC's Grand Prix coverage.
+That year he also began presenting BBC Sports Personality of the Year, which he continued to do until 2011.
+In 2009, he became the main presenter of the BBC's Formula One coverage.

 For the Delhi 2010 Commonwealth Games, Humphrey was one of the main presenters of the BBC coverage.
-At the London 2012 Olympics, Humphrey presented live from the velodrome, as well as the evening coverage on BBC Three.
+At the London 2012 Olympic Games, he presented live from the velodrome and hosted evening coverage on BBC Three.
 Humphrey left the BBC in 2012 to join BT Sport.

-From the 2013–14 football season saw the start of Humphrey's live coverage of BT Sport's Premier League programming, later expanding to FA Cup, UEFA Champions League and UEFA Europa League games.
-Humphrey left BT Sport in 2023.
+From the 2013–14 football season, Humphrey fronted BT Sport's Premier League programming.
+His role later expanded to include coverage of the FA Cup, UEFA Champions League and UEFA Europa League.
+In 2023, it was announced that he would step down from his presenting role at BT Sport after ten years.

-Other presenting

-Humphrey also briefly hosted coverage of the 2011 Royal Wedding from a 66-year-old Lancaster bomber; however, he was cut off due to technical difficulties with his audio.
+Humphrey also briefly hosted coverage of the 2011 Royal Wedding from a Lancaster bomber; however, the broadcast was cut short due to technical issues.

+Writing

+Humphrey is the author of several books on performance and personal development, including High Performance: Lessons from the Best on Becoming Your Best, published by Penguin.

 Personal life

-He married production manager Harriet in August 2007.
-They have two children.

-He is a supporter of Norwich City and received an Honorary Doctorate of Civil Law from the University of East Anglia in July 2012.
+Humphrey married production manager Harriet in 2007.
+They have two children and live in Norwich.
+He is a supporter of Norwich City and received an honorary Doctorate of Civil Law from the University of East Anglia in 2012.